Nandan Kumar Jha

 About me

 I am a PhD candidate at the Center for Cybersecurity, New York University (NYU), advised by Prof. Brandon Reagen.
-I’m broadly interested in cryptographically secure machine learning computation and work at the intersection of deep learning and applied cryptography (precisely, homomorphic encryption and multiparty computation) as a part of DPRIVE projects.
-My primary research focuses on co-designing deep neural networks and cryptographic primitives to achieve real-time inference on encrypted data.
-In addition to my research, I’ve also served as a (invited) reviewer for NeurIPS'23, ICLR'24, and CVPR'24.
+I’m broadly interested in cryptographically secure privacy-preserving machine learning (PPML) and work at the intersection of deep learning and applied cryptography (homomorphic encryption and multiparty computation) as a part of DPRIVE projects.
+My research primarily focuses on developing innovative architectures and algorithms to optimize neural network computations on encrypted data.

 Interests